Use this dialog box to configure running and debugging of Android applications and activities on actual and virtual devices.

 |Module||From this drop-down list, select the module to apply the configuration to.|

-Select this option to specify the activity to be launched upon the application start.
+In this area, appoint the activity to launch on the application start.

 In this area, choose the type of device to run/debug the application on.
 The available options are: